-Ordering the antique movement replacement is done by matching up certain measurements.
-The new movement will fit if the pendulum length, winding arbor spacing, and hand shaft length all match.
-The clock movements offered measure the same as the mass produced units made in USA from around 1900 to 1945.
-Nice replacement movements for many of the antique movements such as Sessions or New Haven and others.
+Antique clock movement replacement ordering is done by matching up certain measurements.
+The new movement will fit when the pendulum length, winding arbor spacing, and hand shaft length all match the antique.
+These clock movements measure the same as the ones that were in mass production in the USA from around 1900 to 1945.
+They are a nice replacement for many of the antique movements such as Sessions or New Haven and others.

 The pendulum drop

-The drop is the pendulum length from the shaft that the clock hands go on, down to the very bottom of the pendulum rating nut threads.
-This measurement is approximate and will vary if a different if a lighter or heavier pendulum bob is used.
+The "drop" is a term to indicate the pendulum length.
+However, it is not the measurement of just the pendulum.
+The length is from the handshaft down to the very bottom of the pendulum rating nut threads.
+Thus, this measurement is approximate and will vary with a lighter or heavier pendulum bob.

 Hand shaft length

-The hand shaft is the shaft that the clock hands are on that tell the time.
-To match the measurements properly, the antique movement should have its dial and hands off the clock.
-With the front of the movement accessible the hand shaft can be measured in its entirety.
-This would be from the front plate of the movement and all they way out to the end of the minute hand nut threads.
+The hand shaft is the shaft that the clock hands are on.
+To match the measurements properly, the antique clock movement should have the dial and hands off the clock.
+The measurement of the entire handshaft is possible with the front of the movement accessible.
+This would be from the front plate of the movement all they way out to the end of the minute hand nut threads.
 This measurement is important to match up because if wrong it can create depth issues.